soniacweb/workdeck/README.md

 #	🕶️ Deck

 Welcome to Deck!
 A full-stack productivity app developed during our first Multiverse Bootcamp project.
 Deck allows the user to select a user profile and input their username before creating a project workspace.
 The user can also create multiple project workspaces and create different tasks unique to each project.
-The user can also manage the status of each task and edit them as they see fit.
+The user can then manage the status of each task and edit them as they see fit.

 # 🎒 Getting Started